 While mathematics pathways are not new, there is still a long way to go towards wide-scale adoption and normative practice.
 The premise of this monograph is that there is expertise to be shared and issues still to be addressed.

 For many students, the required mathematics course becomes a barrier to degree completion, either because they are reluctant to sign up for a mathematics course, or because they sign up for a mathematics course that is not appropriate for their program of study.
-It is important that students take the right mathematics course for their program of study or major.
-Ideally they should complete this first mathematics course during their first semester of enrollment.

 Math Pathways is a mathematics course or sequence of courses that students take to meet the requirements of their programs of study.